zloeber/deck.loeber.live/content/slides/devops-101/7_build.md

 ## CI (Building)

-The build process is generally broken into the following parts
+The build process can be substantially more difficult than the deploy but is generally broken into the following parts

 - {{< frag c="*Build*" >}}
 - {{< frag c="*Tag*" >}}